juancarlospaco/nim-nudesbait/README.md

 - Requires Internet connection and `curl` (wont use too much disk nor network).
 [The idea is to use it as wankers Bait.](https://en.wikipedia.org/wiki/Scam_baiting)
 - Disable Folder Thumbnails, leave PC alone for a minute, record the activity somehow.
 You can delete the script after.
 - You can also ZIP it and send it to someone asking for **unwanted** *Send Nudes*.
-Ideas and Pull Requests welcome.
 - `nudesbait2.nim` can generate standalone single-file native binary executable for Windows/Linux.
+- Total file size of all folders is less than 1 MegaByte.
 All files are harmless.
+Ideas and Pull Requests welcome.

 # Install